Wei-Kuang/STA141B/README.md

 #### :earth_americas: <a href = "HW6/assignment6.html">6.
 Use Map Techniques and SQL to analyze housing price and crime rate in San Francisco</a>

 #### :fries: <a href = "https://alice4926.github.io/CaliforniaHousing/"> 7.
 Teamwork Project: Analyze Price, Rating, and Location Using Yelp Database </a>

+:email: wklin@ucdavis.edu
+:arrow_forward: <a href = https://www.linkedin.com/in/wwkklin/> linkedin.com/in/wwkklin </a>